ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

-The goal is to structure the delivery problem, collect and prepare input data, formulate a mathematical routing model, and solve optimal delivery routes using two methods: the Clarke-Wright Savings Algorithm and Google OR-Tools with Guided Local Search.
+The goal is to structure the delivery problem, collect and prepare input data, formulate a mathematical routing model, and compute high-quality delivery routes using two methods: the Clarke-Wright Savings Algorithm and Google OR-Tools with Guided Local Search.

 The model used is a Time-Dependent Heterogeneous Vehicle Routing Problem with Time Windows (TDHVRPTW).
-Travel times are adjusted using a realistic congestion multiplier μ(t) based on actual time of departure at each node:
+Travel times are adjusted using simplified time-dependent congestion multipliers μ(t) based on the departure time at each node:
 - 07:00 to 09:00 → ×1.3 (morning rush hour)
 - 09:00 to 11:30 → ×1.0 (free flow baseline)
 - 11:30 to 12:00 → ×1.1 (lunch surge)

+The traffic multipliers are simplified planning assumptions and are documented in detail in `Docs/traffic_data_method.md`.
 ---

 ## Decision Question